 Most visitors are drawn to three key park resources: Brandywine Falls, the Virginia Kendall Ledges, and the Towpath Trail, which runs the length of the park from north to south.
 These and other popular resources include sensitive resource areas such as riparian corridors, wetland areas, and microclimates.
-The Cuyahoga Valley Scenic Railroad also attracts an increasing number of visitors, currently averaging 15 percent of all recreational visits.
+The Cuyahoga Valley Scenic Railroad also attracts an increasing number of visitors, currently averaging 15% of all recreational visits.
 The residential Environmental Education Center serves more than 10,000 people each year.
 Overnight experiences are provided at leased properties.

 More than 115 special-use permits are granted each year for a range of activities, including weddings, equestrian competitive rides, residential uses, agriculture uses, cultural events, and sporting events.
 In 2017, 78 commercial-use authorizations were provided in the park, ranging from guided hiking or walking to photography instruction to farmers' markets.
 In 2018, about 53,000 visitors participated in activities via special-use permits.
 In 2019, about 24,000 visitors participated in activities via special-use permits.
+In 2019, about 24,000 visitors participated in activities via special-use permits.
+In 2019, about 24,000 visitors participated in activities via special-use permits.
 In recent years, there has been increased interest and diversified use throughout the park, including the Cuyahoga River for paddling, mountain -biking on recently completed trails, continued upticks in railroad passenger numbers, robust farmers' market attendance, and many formal and informal trail-running events.
 In addition, the park's partnership Countryside Initiative program supports park agritourism using park land.
-Countryside's mission is to build a thriving local community by connecting people, food, and land in and beyond CUVA.
+Countryside is the park partner supporting the initiative.
+Its mission is to build a thriving local community by connecting people, food, and land in and beyond CUVA.
 Farmers in the Countryside Initiative program host educational programs and pick-your-own-produce opportunities and provide event rentals.
-Countryside hosts a summer farmers' market on Saturdays in Howe Meadow and park visitors often visit individual farm stands to purchase products.
-The Countryside Initiative program attracts visitors to the park while the farmers serve as informal park ambassadors.
+Cuyahoga Valley Farmer's Market occurs on Saturdays in Howe Meadow from May through October, and park visitors often visit individual farm stands to purchase products.